Karena-417/karena_hong/README.md

 •	Proactively implemented suitable endowment plans to value add clients’ portfolio

 Achievement: Awarded as UOB Cohort 3 “Best Trainee” of Year 2018 for active participation.
-Assisted the Associate Branch Manager to coach the junior bankers to excel their monthly KPI.
+Assisted the Associate Branch Manager to coach the junior bankers to excel their monthly KPI. <br>
 Reason for leaving: Headhunted by DBS with better remuneration